jeanNyil/jbossfuse-metrics-demo/README.md

 tests according to the tested module:
     - [restful-service-swaggerv1-metrics PID](restful-service-swaggerv1-metrics/src/main/fabric8/org.jeannyil.fuse.restful-service-swaggerv1-metrics.properties)
     - [restful-service-swaggerv2-metrics PID](restful-service-swaggerv2-metrics/src/main/fabric8/org.jeannyil.fuse.restful-service-swaggerv2-metrics.properties)
-- The *__Red Hat JBoss Fuse 6.3.0 Rollup 5 (v6.3.0.redhat-310) BOM__* is used in this project.
-So make sure you use the same patch version or adapt to your current patch version of Red Hat JBoss Fuse 6.3.0

 ## :construction: TODO:
 - *[restful-service-swaggerv1-metrics README](restful-service-swaggerv1-metrics)  with build/deployment instructions*